Tethered Oral Tissues (TOTS) FAQs

 Midwife and Founding Director of MOV Birth, Danielle Bergum says “I’ve had lots of happy moms, babies, and families receiving TOTS revisions from Belpre Dental Studio.
 I am still so grateful every day I can send someone locally for this after so many years of families having to drive 3+ hours for a quality revision.
 Managing that drive while struggling with breastfeeding used to be a daunting decision.
 Praise the Lord for this practice!”.

 We will provide you with an estimated cost when you schedule your appointment.
 After the clinical examination, if the patient has a tie or ties that need to be addressed, we will determine the exact amount due for the procedure.
 Payment is due on the date of service.
-Our Practice accepts most major credit cards, checks, cash, and payment plans through Care Credit!
+Our practice accepts most major credit cards, checks, cash, and payment plans through Care Credit!

-Bear in mind, that since we don’t use general anesthesia, you will enjoy considerable cost savings and not be surprised by delayed billing for that service.
+Bear in mind, since we don’t use general anesthesia, you will enjoy considerable cost savings and not be surprised by delayed billing for that service.

 Will I get hit with unexpected or hidden charges in the months following the procedure?

-Our bills on the day of service all inclusive!
+Our bills on the day of service are all inclusive!
 Unlike treatment at most hospitals, clinics, and doctor’s offices the full cost is disclosed upfront.
 No unexpected fees will continue to trickle in over the next 3-9 months.
 We believe strongly in price transparency.

 While we are an out-of-network provider, we do submit claims to most private dental insurance plans on your behalf as a courtesy. 😊 Your dental insurance company will reimburse you directly for services covered and deemed medically necessary by your plan.
 You can find a list of dental insurances that we regularly work with on our Insurance & Financing page.